-- 1. The means to be used to complete the work. - 2.
-The time limit set for completion, not to exceed six weeks from the time the course concludes.
+1. The means to be used to complete the work.

+2. The time limit set for completion, not to exceed six weeks from the time the course concludes.
 Copies of the completed application will be filed with the Registrar's Office, instructor, student advisor and the student.

-If a further extension of time is needed, the student will file, before the deadline, a written application for extension with the instructor, who will in turn seek the permission of the Associate Dean for Academic Affairs.
-The Associate Dean for Academic Affairs will notify the Registrar's Office of the extension of time, if granted.
+If a further extension of time is needed, the student will file, before the deadline, a written application for extension with the instructor, who will in turn seek the permission of the Vice President for Academic Affairs or designee.
+The Vice President for Academic Affairs or designee will notify the Registrar's Office of the extension of time, if granted.
 All Incomplete grades must be removed by the end of the semester following the term in which the Incomplete was received.